JohnHunsaker/linked-list/README.md

 # linked-list
-Programmed a linked list from scratch.
+Programmed a linked list class from scratch.